Mirantis/mke-docs/content/docs/operations/kubernetes/_index.md

       event-burst: 50
 ```

-Advanced: the kubelet may also be configured with custom profiles.
-These profiles offer greater control of the `KubeletConfiguration` and may be targeted to specific hosts.
+You can also configure a kubelet with custom profiles.
+Such profiles offer greater control of the `KubeletConfiguration` and can be targeted to specific hosts.

 ## kube-apiserver

-The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
-The API Server services REST operations and provides the frontend to the cluster's shared state through which all other components interact.
+The Kubernetes API server validates and configures data for the API objects, which include pods, services, and replicationcontrollers, among others.
+The server performs REST operations while also serving as the frontend to the shared state of a cluster, through which the other components interact.

-It may be configured for all controllers using the `apiServer` section of the MKE config.
+You can configure the Kubernetes API server for all controllers through the `apiServer` section of the MKE configuration file, an example of which follows:

 ```yaml
 spec: